ananyan/ananyan.github.io/_projects/04solarskinapplicator.md

 **Skills:** Thin-film Application, CAD (SolidWorks), Machining
 **Time:** June - August 2018

-I joined <a href="https://www.sistinesolar.com/">Sistine Solar</a> in June of 2018 through the Massachusetts Clean Energy Center Internship Program.
+I joined <a href="https://www.sistinesolar.com/" target="_blank">Sistine Solar</a> in June of 2018 through the Massachusetts Clean Energy Center Internship Program.
 I had always been interested in sustainability/ renewable energy and Sistine had a product that focused on the user side of the energy industry.
 Specifically, the goal was the increase adoption of solar panels in the US by improving the aesthetic appeal without significantly sacrificing performance.
 For this, they developed the Solar Skin, which could be applied to panels for any desired aesthetic.